Integrating sphere: Applications

 Integrating spheres are used for a variety of optical, photometric or radiometric measurements.
 They are used to measure the total light radiated in all directions from a lamp.
 An integrating sphere can be used to create a light source with apparent intensity uniform over all positions within its circular aperture, and independent of direction except for the cosine function inherent to ideally diffuse radiating surfaces (Lambertian surfaces).
 An integrating sphere can be used to measure the diffuse reflectance of surfaces, providing an average over all angles of illumination and observation.

 A number of methods exist to measure the absolute reflectance of a test object mounted on an integrating sphere.
 In 1916, E. B. Rosa and A. H. Taylor published the first such method.
-Subsequent work by A. H. Taylor, Frank A. Benford, C. H. Sharpe & W. F. Little, Enoch Karrer, and Leonard Hanssen & Simon Kaplan expanded the number of unique methods which measure port-mounted test objects.
+Subsequent work by A. H. Taylor, Frank A. Benford Jr., C. H. Sharpe & W. F. Little, Enoch Karrer, and Leonard Hanssen & Simon Kaplan expanded the number of unique methods which measure port-mounted test objects.
 Edwards et al., Korte & Schmidt, and Van den Akker et al. developed methods which measure center-mounted test objects.

 Light scattered by the interior of the integrating sphere is evenly distributed over all angles.
 The integrating sphere is used in optical measurements.
 The total power (flux) of a light source can be measured without inaccuracy caused by the directional characteristics of the source, or the measurement device.
 Reflection and absorption of samples can be studied.
 The sphere creates a reference radiation source that can be used to provide a photometric standard.

 Since all the light incident on the input port is collected, a detector connected to an integrating sphere can accurately measure the sum of all the ambient light incident on a small circular aperture.
 The total power of a laser beam can be measured, free from the effects of beam shape, incident direction, and incident position, as well as polarization.